alireza-amirsamimi/my_vimrc/README.md

 ```

 ### Run VimPlug
 Run this vim command.
+You know how to do it, don't you?
 Press `ESC` key.
 Press `:` key.
-Write this command in vim.
+Write this command in vim and press `Enter`.

 ```
 :PlugInstall